Pranav9594/FRAGMENT-STORE/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details
 - 🌐 RESTful API backend with FastAPI
-- 📦 MongoDB database integration
 - 🎯 Responsive design for all devices

 ## Tech Stack